postolachivlad/pokedex/README.md

 about the current pokemon, such as height, weight, species, abilities, etc. This is optional and just a suggestion of a direction to go if you finish early.

+#### Having a fancy frontend is not necessary for this task, as long as it is readable and completes the requirements.

 ### Getting Started

 1. Run `bundle` to install default gemset